HomeGuidesAPI ReferenceChangelog

 Step 2.
 Convert kWh to kW

-Divide your interval length in minutes by 60 to calculate the multiplier for converting kWh to kW.
-For 15 minutes intervals 60/15 = 4.
+Divide 60 by your interval length in minutes to calculate the multiplier for converting kWh to kW.
+For 15-minute intervals: 60/15 = 4.

 DateStartEndkW